Bohol: Legislative districts

-List of Governors
+List of governors

 Administrative divisions

 There are 47 municipalities, 1 component city, and 1,109 barangays in Bohol.

 Economy

 Tourism plays an increasing role in the island's economy.
-The Panglao Island International Airport is currently planned for Panglao, which houses the most-visited and accessible beaches in the province.
+The Bohol-Panglao International Airport is active since 2018 for domestic flights and international flights since 2023.
+The airport houses the most-visited and accessible beaches in the province.
 Proponents of the scheme hope that the new airport will increase Bohol's reputation as an international tourist destination although the plan has been dogged by ongoing criticism.